-If you want a hunting dog then the Plott Hound could be the dog for you.
-This dog specializes in what is called a big game, meaning large animals such as boars and bears, but it will hunt anything that you are hunting.
+The Plott Hound could be your dog if you want a hunting dog.
+This dog specializes in big game, meaning large animals such as boars and bears, but it will hunt anything you are hunting.

-If you aren’t a hunter, or only hunt rarely, but can satisfy this dog’s nature yearning to hunt and be active then this dog can be a watchdog, a good companion, and also does well with life in a family.
-Because this dog has short hair it is relatively easy to groom but it will probably shed.
+If you aren’t a hunter or only hunt rarely but can satisfy this dog’s natural yearning to track and be active,e then this dog can be a watchdog, a good companion, and also does well with life in a family.
+Because this dog has short hair, it is relatively easy to groom, but it will probably shed.

-Just because we here at IndulgeYourPet happen to really appreciate the Plott Hound dog breed doesn’t automatically mean that it’s going to be the “right” dog for you.
-This is why we wanted to take a moment and discuss exactly what it might be like to own one of these awesome animals.
+But, just because we here at IndulgeYourPet appreciate the Plott Hound dog breed doesn’t automatically mean it will be the “right” dog for you.
+This is why we wanted to take a moment and discuss exactly what it might be like to own one of these incredible animals.

 So, without further ado, let’s dive right in!